eclipse-adore/adore/documentation/technical_reference_manual/system_and_development/anonymous_cloning.md

 ********************************************************************************
 -->
 # Anonymous Cloning

-In order to make development more friendly nearly all git submodules are configured to use git over ssh via the .gitmodules.
-The downside of this is that GitHub requires account keys to be configured to in order to clone the repository.
+In order to make development more friendly nearly all git submodules are configured to use git over ssh via the `.gitmodules`.
+The downside of this is that GitHub requires account keys to be configured in order to clone the repository.

 If you attempt to clone without configuring your account keys you will receive the following error:

 ```bash